pvmtriet232/k8s-in-action/c7/README.md

 This kind of volume can be shared by multiple pods and can survive the instantiations of the pod.

 ### Use an AWS Elastic BLock Store volume
+If you run your cluster on AWS EC2, use can use `awsElasticBlockStore` volume, If You use azure, you can use `azurefile` or `azuredisk`
 ```bash
 spec:
     volumes: